 About Pirmin Mutter

-Pirmin Mutter is Principal in the Frankfurt office of Fortlane Partners.
+Pirmin Mutter is Partner in the Frankfurt office of Fortlane Partners.

 He has advised numerous national and international clients in industrials on mainly transformation projects.
 His project work focuses on restructuring, supply chain management, working capital and cash optimization.